Little City: Plot

 In an AA support group, womanizing bartender Kevin is talking about how he thought his relationships with women would change after he stopped drinking.
 Kevin sees a woman he wants, but loses interest in her after he gets her.
-He realizes this is not a healthy relationship pattern but doesn't know how to change it.
+He realizes this is not a healthy relationship pattern but does not know how to change it.

 Rebecca, a single woman new to the "small town" of San Francisco, applies for a bartender job at the same bar Kevin works at.
 Although Kevin comes onto Rebecca immediately, she recognizes Kevin's playboy ways and rebuffs him; however, the two become good friends.
 Adam, Kevin's friend who drives a cab to support himself while he pursues his passion for painting, confides in Kevin about his girlfriend Nina and his suspicions she is having an affair.
 When Adam tries to initiate sex with Nina later at home, she tells him she is tired.
 Quickly realizing he may become suspicious, Nina changes her mind and decides to sleep with him; although, unbeknownst to Adam, she has just come back from sleeping with her lover.

 Kevin and Nina meet in a Catholic church where he tells her that Adam suspects she is cheating on him.
 Nina is alarmed and asks Kevin if Adam knows who her lover is.
 It is revealed Kevin is the man with whom she is cheating on Adam with, stemming form her feelings of being neglected by Adam.
-The two express guilt over deceiving Adam, but they also acknowledge they can't stay away from each other.
+The two express guilt over deceiving Adam, but they also acknowledge they cannot stay away from each other.
 Nina also feels that Adam is not over his ex-girlfriend, Kate, who left him for another woman, Anne, after coming out as a lesbian.

 Adam, figuring out Kevin is the man sleeping with Nina, confronts him at the bar where Kevin and Rebecca work.
 Kevin argues Adam was not treating Nina right and claims Adam is not truly in love with her because he has not gotten over his ex.
 Adam recognizes some truth in what Kevin says, but he still angrily smashes a shot glass against the bar wall before storming out.